 Locomotives – Developed in Wessenland initially, and now dominating the country, steam locomotion has hit Hevna in a big way in the last two decades.
 Initially researched during the latter days of the Wessenland war, steam trains have gone from a prototype firearm platform to the backbone of the developed worlds’ delivery systems almost overnight.

-Standardised track sizes between Wessenland and Arlatene have allowed for international trade to boom in a big way in recent years, with plans to extend the Imyran network of rails into Rasaal in the near future.
-Some have speculated the iron rails may be the force to finally tame the Savage Edge or Penderfern Forest, but skeptics maintain air transport will remain the cheaper and safer solution.
+Standardized track sizes between Wessenland and Arlatene have allowed for international trade to boom in a big way in recent years, with plans to extend the Imyran network of rails into Rasaal in the near future.
+Some have speculated the iron rails may be the force to finally tame the Savage Edge or Pendesfern Forest, but skeptics maintain air transport will remain the cheaper and safer solution.

 Steamships – Developed alongside rail technology, steam-powered ship engines have made their way into Hevna’s waters, though in far lesser numbers compared to our own world.
 While steam is indeed a viable and useful power source to the Hevnese peoples, the fact remains that aether powered ships are faster, more versatile, and for all their power source is technically more expensive, it is more than off-set by the convenience and swiftness of trading using an aether engine compared to steam power, not to mention how much cleaner aether is.

 Steamships do patrol and putter about local waters in developed countries, however, as they are excellent as tug machines, or rescue vehicles during the Weft when aether is less prevalent.

 Aetheric Engines – The first aether engines were simple affairs, designed to help in construction.
 Used by Weavers to focus multiple Weaves of aether into one to lift larger loads, the engines swiftly developed into far more uses.